What happens if the world changes today and you must find new ways to offer your professional services?

 Suggestions

-Suggestions were explored to enhance processes of cognitive rehabilitation at distance, among which emerged the increase of synchronous online group activities and synchronous contact with the neuropsychologist.
+Suggestions to improve remote cognitive rehabilitation processes were explored, among which increasing synchronous online group activities and synchronous contact with the neuropsychologist emerged.

-The complete study can be read online here, where more contributions from individuals with neurological disorders on improving processes of remote neuropsychological rehabilitation can be found.
-As well as the advantages and disadvantages of this process and the use of the NeuronUP platform.
+The full study contains more contributions from people with neurological disorders on how to improve remote neuropsychological rehabilitation processes, as well as the advantages and disadvantages of this process and of using the NeuronUP platform.

-To our knowledge, this is the first study in Portugal analyzing patients’ perspectives on cognitive rehabilitation at distance, and the results highlight its potential!
+As far as we know, this is the first study in Portugal that analyzes patients’ perspectives in rehabilitation regarding remote cognitive rehabilitation, and the results highlight its potential!

 - Dores, A. R., Barbosa, F., Guerreiro, S., Almeida, I., & Carvalho, I. P. (2016).
 Computer-based neuropsychological rehabilitation.
 In M. M. Cruz-Cunha, I. M. Miranda, R. Martinho, & R. Rijo (Eds.), Encyclopedia of E-health and telemedicine (pp. 473–485).
 Medical Information Science Reference.